Statistical topological data analysis using persistence landscapes: Introduction

 Here is a list of what we would like to be able to do with our topological summary.
-Let $X_1,\ldots,X_n$ be a sample of independent, identically distributed random variables with the same distribution as $X$.
-We would like to have a good notion of the mean $\mu$ of $X$, and the empirical mean $\overline{X}_n$ of the sample.
-We would like be able to calculate $\overline{X}_n$ efficiently and prove that it converges to $\mu$.
-We would like to understand the difference $\overline{X}_n-\mu$, and be able to calculate confidence intervals related to $\mu$.
+Let $X_1,\ldots,X_n$ be a sample of independent random variables with the same distribution as $X$.
+We would like to have a good notion of the mean $\mu$ of $X$ and the mean $\overline{X}_n$ of the sample; know that $\overline{X}_n$ converges to $\mu$; and be able to calculate $\overline{X}_n(\omega)$, for $\omega \in \Omega$, efficiently.
+We would like to have information the difference $\overline{X}_n-\mu$, and be able to calculate approximate confidence intervals related to $\mu$.
 Given two such samples for random variables $X$ and $Y$ with values in our summary space, we would like to be able to test the hypothesis that $\mu_X=\mu_Y$.
-In order to answer these questions we also need an efficient algorithm for calculating distances between elements of our sample space.

-In this article, we construct a topological summary that we call the persistence landscape which satisfies these requirements.
+In order to answer these questions we also need an efficient algorithm for calculating distances between elements of our summary space.
+In this article, we construct a topological summary that we call the persistence landscape which meets these requirements.

+Our basic idea is to convert the barcode into a function in a somewhat additive manner.
+The are many possible variations of this construction that may result in more suitable summary statistics for certain applications.
+Hopefully, the theory presented here will also be helpful in those situations.

+We remark that while the persistence landscape has a corresponding barcode and persistence diagram, the mean persistence landscape does not.
+This is analogous to the situation in which an integer-valued random variable having a Poisson distribution has a summary statistic, the rate parameter, that is not an integer.

+We also remark that the reader may restrict our Banach space results results to the perhaps more familiar Hilbert space setting.
+However we will need this generality to prove stability of the persistence landscape for, say, functions on the $n$-dimensional sphere where $n>2$.

-Progress towards meeting these requirements has been made for the topological summaries the persistence diagram and the barcode~\cite{mmh:probability,tmmh:frechet-means,munch:probabilistic-f,Chazal:2013a,Balakrishnan:2013}.
-A related statistical approach to TDA is given in~\cite{Blumberg:2012}.
-The persistence landscape defined here has been used to study the maltose binding complex~\cite{giseon:maltose} and the bootstrap has been applied to persistence landscapes~\cite{chazal:2013}.
-The persistence landscape is related to the previously defined well group~\cite{Bendich:2013}.
-Algorithms for persistence landscapes are given in~\cite{bubenikDlotko}.
+There has been progress towards combining the persistence diagram and statistics \citep{mmh:probability,tmmh:frechet-means,munch:probabilistic-f,Chazal:2013a,Balakrishnan:2013}. \citet{Blumberg:2012} give a related statistical approach to TDA. \citet{giseon:maltose} use the persistence landscape defined here to study the maltose binding complex and \citet{Chazal:2014} apply the bootstrap to the persistence landscape.
+The persistence landscape is related to the well group defined by \citet{emp:2011}.

+In Section~\ref{sec:top} we provide the necessary background and define the persistence landscape and give some of its properties.
+In Section~\ref{sec:stat} we introduce the statistical theory of persistence landscapes, which we apply to a few examples in Section~\ref{sec:examples}.
+In Section~\ref{sec:stability} we prove that the persistence landscape is stable and that it provides lower bounds for the previously defined bottleneck and Wasserstein distances.